philacher95/cruncli/README.md

-# cruncli
+# Cruncli
-A command line Tool for automation system commands
+Cruncli is a command line tool that automates system commands.
+It simplifies the process of executing frequently used commands in a fast and efficient way.

-# Requirement:
+# Requirements
-1. Install Python
+To use Cruncli, you need to have Python installed on your system.

 # INSTALLATION
-> Navigate to "command_run" folder and run below command:
+> Navigate to "cruncli" folder and run below command:
 	`pip install -e .`

 { 'crun' becomes a global package that runs in your terminal }